OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Start debugging

 1. In VS Code, open your source code script file (functions.js or functions.ts).
-2. In the custom function source code, set a breakpoint.
+2. [Set a breakpoint](https://code.visualstudio.com/Docs/editor/debugging#_breakpoints) in the custom function source code.
 3. In the Excel workbook, enter a formula that uses your custom function.

 At this point execution will stop on the line of code where you set the breakpoint.
 Now you can step through your code, set watches, and use any VS Code debugging features you need.